cem-3000ve1/Miaki/README.md

 Installer VPK: https://bitbucket.org/SilicaAndPina/cex-2-rex/downloads/CEX2REX-2.0.vpk
 DEX Firmware Updates: https://darthsternie.net/ps-vita-firmwares/

 # Building
-To build from source, you need the (Open Src PSV SDK)[https://vitasdk.org/] then use ``sh build.sh`` to build the VPK.
+To build from source, you need VitaSdk - https://vitasdk.org/
+then use ``sh build.sh`` to build the VPK.
-If you want to change the "Interlectural Property Notices", You need the (PlayStation Mobile SDK)[http://deu01.psp2.update.playstation.net/psm_resource/general/all/PSM_SDK_2.00.00.exe] installed and run ``make_appinfo.bat``
+If you want to change the "Interlectural Property Notices",
+You need the PlayStation Mobile SDK @ http://deu01.psp2.update.playstation.net/psm_resource/general/all/PSM_SDK_2.00.00.exe] installed and run ``make_appinfo.bat``